-- 43.1 In line with the requirements of the NHS Codes of Conduct and Accountability, and the Higgs report, the Trust Board will establish an Audit Committee, constituted to provide the Trust Board with an independent and objective review on its financial systems, financial information and compliance with laws, guidance, and regulations governing the NHS. - 43.2 The terms of reference of the Audit Committee shall have effect as if incorporated into these SOs and their approval shall be recorded in the appropriate minutes of the Trust Board and may be varied from time to time by resolution of the Trust Board.
-The Terms of Reference will be approved by the Trust Board and reviewed on an annual basis. - 43.3 The Higgs report recommends a minimum of three non-executive directors be appointed, unless the Board decides otherwise, of which one must have significant, recent and relevant financial experience.
+- 43.1 In line with the requirements of the Code of Governance for NHS Provider Trusts, NHS Audit Committee Handbook (fourth edition), NHS Codes of Conduct and Accountability, and the Higgs report, the Trust Board will establish an Audit Committee, constituted to provide the Trust Board with an independent and objective review on its financial systems, financial information and compliance with laws, guidance, and regulations governing the NHS. - 43.2 The terms of reference of the Audit Committee shall have effect as if incorporated into these SOs and their approval shall be recorded in the appropriate minutes of the Trust Board and may be varied from time to time by resolution of the Trust Board.
+The Terms of Reference will be approved by the Trust Board and reviewed on an annual basis. - 43.3 The Code of Governance for NHS Provider Trusts, and Higgs report recommends a minimum of three non-executive directors be appointed, unless the Board decides otherwise, of which one must have significant, recent and relevant financial experience.